 Foxtel customers in Australia have the option of streaming live content on their smartphone, tablet, or PC via the Foxtel Go app.
 There’s a plethora of sports channels as well as others sorted by entertainment, music, lifestyle, and news.
 Users who have subscribed to the Foxtel set-top box and broadband internet packages are given access to Foxtel Go for free.

 However, if you want to watch Foxtel Go overseas you will need a suitable VPN (not all will work).

 We get into details on the best VPNs for Foxtel below, but if you can’t stick around to read the whole piece, here’s a summary of our top picks for watching Foxtel abroad.

-- ExpressVPN Our top choice VPN for Foxtel Go.
+- ExpressVPN Our top choice for Foxtel Go.
 Superfast streaming servers around the globe, including Australia.
 Unblocks Foxtel and most other popular streaming sites from just about anywhere.
 Great security features.
-Includes 30-day money back guarantee.
+Includes 30-day money-back guarantee.